-Posture is key to prevention of lower back pain.
+Posture is key to prevention of lower back problems.
 It is the first requirement before engaging in any task.
 It affects every area of your daily life and requires a conscious effort and commitment to maintain and

 It is vital that your posture is correct during activity as the lumbar spine must bear the most physical stress in virtually everything physical task done with the body.
 Poor posture is more common to have as correct posture can feel unnatural over time.

 Progressive narrowing of the blood vessels results in less circulation of protective blood cells, oxygen, nutrients and removal of waste products.
-Blood supply, healing and recovery is slower and less efficient.
+Blood supply, healing and recovery are slower and less efficient.
 The potential for muscle injury and damage is higher for smokers.

-Existing physical stress, such as a previous injury or fatigue also exacerbates stress that is already present in our lower back.
-We become to tired to exercise in order to treat out back issues.
+Existing physical stress, such as a previous injury or fatigue also exacerbates stress that is already present.
+We become too tired to exercise to treat ourselves.
 A chronic state of stress leads to chronic tightening of these muscles and minimal time and opportunity for them to relax and recover.

 However, the most associated problem with back pain and diet is weight gain.